sundeepbassi/supershop_v1/TESTING.md

 Python Files

 I tried to use pep8 online and got these pages below.
+I informed my mentor and showed him in my mentoring session that pep8 online was not available and we tried a few others.
+I explained that my personal tutor had informed me to install pep8 and use it on the terminal to check the python files and screenshots were taken when errors had been amended.
+My mentor said that this was a good way to do this.

 -  [Screenshot of pep8 online](media/pep8.png)